hllplanner/hll-rcon/docs/docs/other/parsing-logs.md

 title: Parsing Logs
 ---

-All logs returned from `RCONClientV1` and `RCONClientV2` both share the same structure, and are automatically parsed into easily digestible JSON formats listed below.
+All logs returned from `RCONClientV2` are automatically parsed into easily digestible JSON formats listed below.

 :::note
 Every log shares two common variables: `type` and `timestamp`.
 Because of this they will be omitted from the following